• Skip to primary navigation

 • Relative Polar Coordinates for Point D: -3,0 (C) and @4<90 (D)

-• Direct Distance Entry for Point D: -3,0 (C) and 4 (D) with Ortho on and cursor above Point C
+• Direct Distance Entry for Point D: -3,0 (C) and 4 (D) with ORTHO enabled and cursor above Point C

-• Interactive method can be used by clicking directly on the work screen when the Grid Snap feature is active with Snap Distance set to 1, 2 or 4.
+• The Interactive Method can be used by clicking directly on the drawing area when the Grid Snap feature is active with Snap Distance set to 1, 2 or 4.

 • Absolute Cartesian coordinates: -3,-4 (E) and 3,-2 (F)